California Road Trip – Scotts Valley, Santa Cruz, Monterey, Carmel-By-The-Sea.

 We got there quite late in the evening around 7:15 pm and noticed hoards of people heading down to the sea.
 We thought there must be something going on, so parked up and followed them to a lovely stretch of sand dune overlooking the beach.
 Everyone was just mulling about waiting for the sun to set and the sun didn’t disappoint.
 The sea was still and the bright red sun looked amazing sinking into the sea.
 The sky was a mix of colours.
 It was really beautiful and the perfect way to end the day.

-Our next post will cover day 3 of our road trip to Big Sur.
+Our next post will cover day 3 of our road trip to Big Sur and the Bixby bridge.

 We are lookatbowen